floriangehrig/Shiny---Modeling-Toolkit/README.md

 Furthermore an automated model report with interactive graphics can be downloaded by clicking the &quot;Download Report&quot; button.
 The user only has to specify the project name, background and reason for the model decision in the pop-up menu.

-1. 4Transferring the Model to the Prediction Toolkit
+### 4. Transferring the Model to the Prediction Toolkit

 The transfer to the Prediction Toolkit follows a standardized process, which is listed in more detail below: